TimiLin01/BellaBeat_Case_Study/README.md

 | 4388161847 | 2016-05-05T00:00:00 |                     1 |                    471 |                495 |             2 |
 | 8378563200 | 2016-04-25T00:00:00 |                     1 |                    388 |                402 |             2 |
 | 4702921684 | 2016-05-07T00:00:00 |                     1 |                    520 |                543 |             2 |

 Hence, we need to remove three rows in total from this table.
+To do this, we can go back temporarily to EXCEL, and by filtering for these rows we can easily delete the duplicates.
+I chose to do this in EXCEL, because we only have 3 rows to delete, but if we have more, it is better to use R.

 ## Refrence
 <a id="1">[1]</a> Furberg, R., Brinton, J., Keating, M., & Ortiz, A. (2016).
 Crowd-sourced Fitbit datasets 03.12.2016-05.12.2016 [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.53894